biocorecrg/PhD_course_containers_2024/_sources/singularity.rst.txt

 	# Let's create a dummy directory
 	mkdir test

-	# Let's copy contents of data directory in that directory
+	# Let's copy the contents of the data directory in that directory

 	singularity exec fastqc.sif fastqc test/*fastq.gz